 First, to help you decide whether this course will meet your expectations, please look at the course description and assignments.
 These include a combination of scholarly investigation of each weekly topic, paired with regular contemplative practice that will include different meditations, application of mindfulness and prosocial practices in everyday life, and regular reflective writing.
 Please also read the advice from former students about how you can get most out of this class.

-- What is your reaction to the course description and requirements?
-Are you willing to commit to meditating or engaging in other contemplative practices at least four times a week for 15 to 45 min?
+- your level of commitment to engaging in contemplative practices at least four times a week for 15 to 30 min

-- Lastly, can you confirm your ability to participate in a required daylong mindfulness retreat on Saturday, March 31, 2018, 9:30AM -3:00PM?
+- confirm your ability to participate in a required daylong retreat on Saturday, April 6, 2018, 9:30 AM–3:00 PM

 There’s no need to compose anything formal—we expect you’ll be able to write this request in one sitting.
 We will begin reviewing applications December 10 and let you know within a week whether or not you have been accepted into the course.

 In reviewing the applications, we will look for a mix of students, that is, a variety of intellectual and personal interests in the topic of our class, as well as an ability to fully commit to the course and regularly engage in class and with homework (contemplative) practices.